UCLA-Creative-Labs/cl-rfcs/text/2-group-spotify-playlists.md

 ## Blurb

-This project, codenamed _Aurgy_, is intended to take Spotify's new (beta) feature, Blends, and extend it to groups.
+This project is intended to take Spotify's new (beta) feature, Blends, and extend it to groups.
 Additionally, we want to allow for choosing an overall theme for the generated playlist; so that a single group could perhaps generate multiple playlists for different ocassions.